jennyzeng/CourseScheduling/README.md

 - define the number of levels in L to be m.
 0<m<n

-- difine the maximum width of a level to be w.
+- define the maximum width of a level to be w.
 0<w<n and w = n/m

 ```
 INPUT: a course graph